China asked Russia to wait for Olympics to end before invading Ukraine | DW | 03.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Senior Chinese officials asked their Russian counterparts not to invade Ukraine during the Olympics.
-Western intelligence picked up reports of the senior leaders' communications.
+Western intelligence picked up reports of the communications.

-Senior Chinese officials requested at the start of February that senior Russian officials delay plans to invade Ukraine until after the Winter Olympics in Beijing had concluded.
+Senior Chinese officials requested at the start of February that their Russian counterparts delay plans to invade Ukraine until after the Winter Olympics in Beijing had concluded.

-The Western intelligence report indicated that senior Chinese officials were aware of Russia's planned intentions to invade Ukraine prior to when Russia launched its unprovoked attack on Ukraine.
+The intelligence report indicated that senior Chinese officials were aware of Russia's intent to invade Ukraine prior to when Russia launched its unprovoked attack on Ukraine.

 The New York Times said the intelligence was viewed as credible by those who reviewed it.
 Officials also said it was disseminated among allies as they mulled whether Russia would invade Ukraine.

-Intelligence services reacted differently to the information and assessments ranged as a result, officials said.
+Intelligence services reacted differently to the information, and assessments varied as a result, officials said.
 An official familiar with the report said it did not necessarily indicate Russian President Vladimir Putin and Chinese President Xi Jinping had discussed the matter.

 On February 24, Russia launched its brutal assault on Ukraine, just days after the Winter Olympics in Beijing wrapped up on February 20.